Apache CouchDB: Main features

-CouchDB also offers a built-in administration interface accessible via Web called Futon.
+CouchDB also offers a built-in administration interface accessible via Web called Fauxton.

 Use cases and production deployments

 Replication and synchronization capabilities of CouchDB make it ideal for using it in mobile devices, where network connection is not guaranteed, and the application must keep on working offline.

 CouchDB is well suited for applications with accumulating, occasionally changing data, on which pre-defined queries are to be run and where versioning is important (CRM, CMS systems, by example).
 Master-master replication is an especially interesting feature, allowing easy multi-site deployments.